Unicist Market Strategy Labs

 1. A Process-Catalysts and Binary Actions (UBAs) Builder

-The unicist process designer is based on transforming buying arguments into selling arguments using the unicist conceptual segmentation model that allows managing the influence of the Conceptual Short-Term Memory (CSTM) that triggers all buying processes.
+The process catalyst builder is based on the conceptual segmentation of the market, which allows developing catalysts that take advantage of the Conceptual Short-Term Memory (CSTM) that triggers all buying processes.

 2. A Profile-Catalysts Builder